-The United States Constitution was approved by a majority of the states in 1788; however, many people like Thomas Jefferson wanted immediate amendments to it.
+The United States Constitution was approved by most states in 1788; however, many people, like Thomas Jefferson, wanted immediate amendments.

 An amendment is a change made to a document.

-- Why would Jefferson want to change the U.S. Constitution right after the country approved it?
+- Why would Jefferson want to change the U.S. Constitution after the country approves it?

 The Constitution greatly expanded the power of the United States federal government, and some feared that it would enable the president or Congress to seize the rights of the people if either ever desired to do so.

-As you watch History Moments: Why Did We Need a Bill of Rights?, from Colonial Williamsburg, pay attention to what Jefferson says is the problem with the Constitution:
+As you watch the following video, pay attention to what Jefferson says is the problem with the Constitution.

-At this point in history, the state wherein someone lived matter more than it does today.
+At this point in history, the state wherein someone lived mattered more than it does today.

 Most Americans thought of themselves as Virginian or Georgian before they thought of themselves as American.
-Jefferson wanted to protect the autonomy the states had in order to preserve peoples' unalienable rights.
+Jefferson wanted to protect the states' autonomy to preserve peoples' unalienable rights.